Feyerabend/vm/ps/POSTSCRIPT.md

 the option of writing an essay and obtaining a laser-printed version wasn’t exactly feasible.
 A cheap electronic typewriter was the norm back then.
-However, as the 1990s approached and I could get a printout on a laser printer, a LaserWriter II, using a Macintosh Plus, I discovered that when the printout went wrong, some strange characters were generated on the
+However, as the 1990s approached and I could get a printout on a laser printer, a LaserWriter II using a Macintosh Plus, I discovered that when the printout went wrong, some strange characters were generated on the
 paper: this was actually PostScript.
 Remarkable!
 I actually understood something about this ..
+But far from owning a printer, at least I could borrow it for a few hours.
 [^pagemaker]: https://en.wikipedia.org/wiki/Adobe_PageMaker
 https://web.archive.org/web/20070709042131/http://www.makingpages.org/pagemaker/history/
 [^aldus]: https://en.wikipedia.org/wiki/Aldus_Corporation